James-Lian/art/README.md

 # Art Repository
-A collection of physical art works.
+A collection of my physical artworks.
 Some mediums that I work with include pencil and pen (and potentially more in the future).
+Some of my artworks made this summer (2024) pertain to my summer vacation.
+During my summer vacation, I was inspired by several of my vacation destinations to sketch pen pieces, for fun.
+I drew anything that I found cool or memorable.